konklone/oversight.garden/README.md

 ## Oversight.io

-An ode to the oversight community of the United States government.
+Bringing into sight the work of the United States government's oversight community.

-A small website (in progress!) at http://oversight.io, dedicated to showcasing the work and amplifying the impact of the United States government's extensive oversight apparatus.
+A small website (in progress!) at [oversight.io](http://oversight.io).

 ### Getting started

-Hey, there's no code yet!
-But it'll be an [Express](http://expressjs.com/) app, in [Node](http://nodejs.org/).
+It's an [Express 4.x app](http://expressjs.com) in [Node](http://nodejs.org/) (JavaScript).
+It uses [Elasticsearch](http://elasticsearch.org/) as a search engine.
+Install all those things.

 ### License